A few recovery ideas for the new mother from Moms and doulas that have been there:

 11. Be patient and easy on yourself regarding your new body image.

 It takes time to lose baby weight in a healthy way.
 Now is not the time to start the latest and greatest diet.
 Especially if you’re breastfeeding.
-Eat and be comfortable.
+So, eat and be comfortable.
 When you are physically recovered from pregnancy, labor and birth you can create new eating and exercise habits if you want to.

 12. NETFLIX.
 Binge time guilt free.

-With all of the time that you will be sitting, holding, nursing, rocking and comforting your baby you’ll want some entertainment.
+Lastly, with all of the time that you will be sitting, holding, nursing, rocking and comforting your baby you’ll want some entertainment.
 This is your opportunity to catch up on all the shows you missed or always wanted to see.
 Go for it!
 You deserve it.